Adolfo Barberis: Life

+Founder

-Barberis had a passion for sacred art and was appointed to oversee the education of seminarians in sacred art once Pope Pius X - in 1910-11 - ordered that seminaries teach it.
-He paid particular attention to the needs of domestic women and saw the consequences of World War I on them.
-He set himself on the establishment of a religious congregation that would render aid to them as well as both oversee their education and instil moral values in them.
+He paid particular attention to the needs of women in domestic service and saw the consequences of World War I on them.
+Many women immigrated to Turin to find work as maids.
+He set himself on the establishment of a religious congregation that would render aid to them as well as both oversee their education and instill moral values in them.
 The social degradation and poor jobs available to women also motivated him to found an order which was something that Cardinal Richelmy encouraged him to do.
 He founded in 1921 the Sisters of Christian Servanthood.
 The Bishop of Ivrea Paolo Rostagno would later provide diocesan approval for his order on 8 December 1953.
-The cardinal died due to illness in 1923 (he tended to him in his final illness) and Barberis was appointed as a professor before being made a parish priest and then a hospital chaplain.
-But the cardinal's death also prompted his fellow priests to isolate him since those priests believed that Barberis had too much influence and power in archdiocesan duties.
+The cardinal died due to illness in 1923 (he tended to him in his final illness) and Barberis was appointed as a professor before being made a parish priest.
+But the cardinal's death also prompted his fellow priests to isolate him since they believed that Barberis had too much influence and power in archdiocesan duties.

 In April 1924 he left the episcopal palace to begin his professorship in addition to his duties with his religious order.
 Richelmy's successor Cardinal Giuseppe Gamba liked Barberis and it was he who appointed him as a professor.
 It was at some stage that Barberis helped the poor Giuseppe Garneri begin his ecclesial studies; Garneri would later become the Bishop of Susa.
 Cardinal Maurilio Fossati later became the Archbishop of Turin and both he and Barberis had an initial tense relationship since Fossati did not quite understand Barberis's work.
 This later was dispelled and the two soon collaborated with each other.
 It was at some stage that he became friends with the Venerable Giuseppina Operti.
 He was also good friends with the Archbishop of Turin Michele Pellegrino who helped Barberis dispel all slanderous allegations that had been made against him decades prior.
 Barberis's order was later aggregated to the Conventual Franciscans on 2 August 1955.

 His health declined over time to the point where he had to have several operations including one to remove a tumor in 1958.
-He had one for prostate cancer and two for bowel cancer.
+He had an operation for prostate cancer and two for bowel cancer.
 He suffered a collapse in 1961 and suffered a cardiac crisis just months before he died.
 Barberis died during the evening on 24 September 1967 in the order's house in Turin at Via Lomellina.
 His remains are located in the order's motherhouse in Turin.
 His order expanded to Mexico and Columbia and as of 2005 had 50 religious in a total of nine houses.